aibrahimCodes/BplusBrowser/README.md

 # BplusBrowser
 A full web browser written in C# with History, bookmark, and optimized features.
-The project was developed for Highschool competition.
+The project was developed for a competition.